danBurrell/biometry_blog/content/_index.md

 title: "Welcome"
 ---

-## This is a h2 header
+## This is a biometry blog

-And here is the place for your content.
-This is the "_index.md" file, so this is the main or home page of your site.
-Please have a look at the Hugo documentation to add some senseful content here.
+Here you will find the regular musings of a Biometrician working in crop pathology, epidemiology and related areas.
+I hope you find it informative.